 - 1. How long have/has PERSON been without health insurance coverage? - 2.
-How does cost rate as the reason why PERSON is not currently covered by insurance? - 3.
-What are the main reasons that PERSON is not currently covered by any government or private health insurance plan? - 4.
+ASK IF UNINSURED 2 MONTHS OR LESS: Was the loss of PERSON's health insurance coverage related to the corona virus outbreak?
+This might be due to a layoff or a business closing. - 3.
+How does cost rate as the reason why PERSON is not currently covered by insurance? - 4.
+What are the main reasons that PERSON is not currently covered by any government or private health insurance plan? - 5.
 Next, I am going to read some possible reasons why PERSON may no longer have health insurance coverage.
-Is this a reason PERSON no longer has health insurance coverage? - You or another member of the family lost their job. - You or another member of the family are no longer eligible for insurance through their employer because of a reduction in the number of hours they work. - An employer stopped offering health insurance coverage to you or another family member. - Our family could no longer afford the cost of the premiums for health insurance through an employer for PERSON. - PERSON lost their coverage or became ineligible for RIte Care or Medicaid. - PERSON is not interested in insurance. - 5.
-Earlier you indicated that PERSON had health insurance coverage during the past 12 months.
-What type of health insurance coverage did PERSON have?
+Is this a reason PERSON no longer has health insurance coverage? - You or another member of the family lost their job. - You or another member of the family are no longer eligible for insurance through their employer because of a reduction in the number of hours they work. - An employer stopped offering health insurance coverage to you or another family member. - Our family could no longer afford the cost of the premiums for health insurance through an employer for PERSON. - PERSON lost their coverage or became ineligible for RIte Care or Medicaid.

+- PERSON is not interested in insurance. - 6.
+Thinking back to the last time PERSON had health insurance, what type of insurance did PERSON have?